Etsuko Ichihara

 Etsuko Ichihara (市原 悦子, Ichihara Etsuko) was a Japanese actress.
-She appeared in over 100 films.
+She appeared in over one hundred films.

 Biography

 Ichihara was a member of the Haiyuza theater troupe from 1957 to 1971.
 She won an award at the Geijutsusai in 1959 and became the star of Haiyuza.
 She narrated the long-running anime series Manga Nihon mukashi banashi.
 She won the Japan Academy Prize for Black Rain.
-Ichihara died of heart failure, twelve days before her 83rd birthday.
+Ichihara starred in Makoto Shinkai's anime film Your Name.
+She died of heart failure, aged 82.